A census of the United Kingdom has been taken every ten years since 1801, with the exception of 1941.

 |1911||Sunday||2nd April||RG 14|

 Firstly, the original Administrative Numbering System

-Firstly, there is the numbering system diviiding the country into administrative areas.
+This is the numbering system dividing the country into administrative areas.
 The UK is initially divided up into Divisions, and the two Divisions of most interest to us are South-Western Counties (Division 5), and West Midland Counties (Division 6).
 Each Division is divided up into Registration or Union Counties, and the two Counties of most interest to us are Somerset, which is numbered 21 and was part of Division 5, and Gloucestershire which is numbered 22 and was part of Division 6.

 Secondly, the subsequent PRO Numbering System

 The PRO apply a seperate numbering system to identify bundles of documents deposited there.
 These comprise: